Jyotirmoykundu/creditcard-fraud-detection-using-R/README.md

 Used precision-recall trade-offs (confusion matrix) and AUC-ROC (0.929 score),AUC-ROC: 0.929, indicating excellent model performance.
 Optimized the threshold to capture 92% of frauds while keeping precision at 35%.
-Visualized transaction patterns and prediction performance using advanced ggplot2 and ROC plots. threshold tuning can be applied according to the business needs
+Visualized transaction patterns and prediction performance using advanced ggplot2 and ROC plots. threshold tuning can be applied according to the business needs. applied random forest method for comparing and both the logit and rf model perfomes excellently very well with rf model having AUC(0.957) slighlty better than logit model AUC(0.951). we pick Random Forest if we need the highest possible detection rate (even slight improvements matter). we choose logistic model if we need to explain decisions.